microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 ````

 The next step is to update schema and set delegation model.
-Also empty GPO that will specify ADMPWD settings will be created and linked.
+Also empty GPO that you will use to define ADMPWD.E settings will be created and linked.
 **Note:** you might need to add your account to schema and enterprise admins. ws2016lab was recently updated to add LabAdmin to these groups during 2_createparentdisks.ps1

 ````PowerShell